-While it might seem strange to invest in digital assets instead of traditional stocks like Apple, the cryptocurrency market has been booming in past years.
+While it might seem strange to invest in digital assets instead of traditional stocks like Apple, the cryptocurrency market has been booming over the last few years.
 Especially with the rise of trading apps like Robinhood, cryptocurrencies have gotten easier to invest in as of late.
 Even popular payment processing platforms like PayPal have offered users the ability to buy cryptocurrencies on their websites.

-All of this is good information to know, but what exactly is cryptocurrency?
-Put simply, cryptocurrency is a form of digital currency that is safely stored in highly-encrypted ledgers, also known as wallets.
+All of this is good information to know, but what exactly is a cryptocurrency?
+Put simply, cryptocurrency is a form of digital currency that is safely stored in highly encrypted ledgers, also known as wallets.

-Unlike fiat currency, such as the U.S. dollar, cryptocurrencies aren’t backed and issued by the government and are instead decentralized in nature.
+Unlike fiat currency, such as the U.S. dollar, cryptocurrencies aren’t issued by the government and are, in many cases, decentralized in distribution.
 While this means that its value is not intrinsic (for example, you can’t exchange your Bitcoins for gold), this also means that your currency isn’t tied to a major bank such as JP Morgan Chase.

-Instead, cryptocurrency is built and sent from user to user leveraging advanced algorithms and blockchain technology.
-From transferring funds to settling trade disputes, blockchain offers a permanent ledger for your cryptocurrency, increases transparency for financial transactions, and can ultimately reduce costs and transaction fees.
+Instead, cryptocurrency is built and sent from user to user, leveraging blockchain technology and a ledger system to store records.
+From transferring funds to settling trade disputes, blockchain offers a permanent ledger for your cryptocurrency, increases transparency for financial transactions, and can ultimately reduce transaction costs.

 That being said, there is a variety of competing cryptocurrency exchanges and platforms that can make it difficult to determine which cryptocurrencies are the most reliable.
-Read on to learn more about some of the best cryptocurrencies to invest in if you’re interested in diversifying your assets or moving beyond a traditional bank account.
+Read on to learn more about some of the best cryptocurrencies to invest in if you’re interested in diversifying your assets or moving beyond traditional fiat currency.

 Bitcoin / BTC